jlangch/venice/README.md

 final Venice venice = new Venice();

-// prevent writing to stdout by redirect to the <null> device venice.eval(
+// redirect stdout to the <null> device venice.eval(
     "(println [1 2])",
     Parameters.of("*out*", null));